ipeternella/terminal-tac-toe/README.md

 ## Board Size Selection

 Tired of easy and quick matches on a 3x3 board?
 Just select a board with 4 or 5 rows for more brain-intensive matches!
-The actual limit is a 5x5 board!
-Actually, bigger boards will be executed properly but are just too long and boring!
-Hence, I've set a maximum of 5 rows and cols (and a minimum of a 3x3 board, of course).

 **3 x 3 board:**
 ```